cloudflare/workers-sdk/templates/experimental/worker-rust/README.md

 ## Advanced Example

-Given that this template only contains the most basic setup, you might want to use this more advanced example.
-It demonstrates how you can create multiple routes, log requests, get field data from a form and more.
+As this template comprises only the essential setup, we recommend considering our advanced example to leverage its additional functionalities.
+The advanced example showcases the creation of multiple routes, logging of requests, retrieval of field data from a form, and other features that may prove useful to your project.
 ```rust
 use serde_json::json;
 use worker::*;